 The Louisiana Emergency Relief Administration, later the WPA, opened the naval complex as a transient camp a year after the complex was placed in maintenance status.
 They trained, sheltered, and worked almost 25,000 New Orleans residents that lost their homes during the Great Depression.
 The men were pulled off the streets and given a role in the Navy as soldiers.

 During the 1930s, there were only three such centers in existence in the United States.
 The New Orleans transient camp closed in March 1936, after being open for two years.
-As World War II began, the lease was cancelled and the naval complex reverted back to complete use by the military as the New Orleans Port of Embarkation.
+As World War II began, the lease was canceled and the naval complex reverted back to complete use by the military as the New Orleans Port of Embarkation.

 Between 1944 and 1966, the naval complex progressed from a U.S. Naval Station to the U.S. Naval Headquarters.
 The Army transferred ownership to the Navy, and along with the neighboring Algiers base on the West Bank, the site became the Naval Support Activity (NSA New Orleans) in 1966.